Across Eternity: Book 4 - Cover

 They set off through the crevasse using torches and magic to light their path.
 More than simply an opening in the earth, it was a vast system of winding passages, branching off from the original fractures into ancient cave systems.
 In these dark passages, chitinous creatures thrived.

-Worms, insects, and predatory crustaceans of monstrous size crawled through tunnels made by burrowing animals, searching for food.
+Worms, insects, and crustaceans of monstrous size crawled through tunnels made by burrowing animals, searching for food.
 Fortunately, they feared the light and were driven away without violence.
 The rain carried spores and nutrients down from the jungle, producing a rich ecosystem.
 Fungus caked the stone walls, and colossal mushrooms bloomed from gathered water.

 “Beautiful,” Noah murmured as he walked.
 He could still appreciate the sights even down in the dark, surrounded by monsters and danger.
-“I’ve met countless naturalists, biologists, botanists, and zoologists that would fall to their knees in awe if they could see this island.”
+“I’ve met countless naturalists, biologists, botanists, and zoologists that would fall to their knees if they could see this island.”

 “You have the heart of an elf,” said one of the healers.
 It was the first time she had spoken to him.

 As they continued to travel, the scenery changed.
 More sunlight was poking through the cover overhead, and the passages were widening.
 The ground was littered with animal skeletons and packed down from heavy footfalls.
 They eventually discovered a vast alcove, where something had made a nest for itself using a mix of gathered brush and animal remains.
-A cluster of eggs sat in the center, each one the size of a wine barrel.
+A cluster of eggs sat in the center, each one the size of a beer keg.

 “Come on, let’s get out of here, fast,” said Noah as he examined a shed scale.